department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/navigate-a-long-list.md

 ### Page templates available for this pattern

 * This pattern exists in VA Online Scheduling (VAOS) on the facility and provider sections of the "Start scheduling" flow.
+* This pattern also exists in the VA Claim Status tool.

 ## Content considerations